asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

-#nowplaying-RS: A Benchmark Dataset for Context Aware Music Recommendation
+# #nowplaying-RS: A Benchmark Dataset for Context Aware Music Recommendation

 Here, you can find the codes for implementation of the experiments conducted on the #nowplaying-RS dataset.
 We have used Factorization Machines[1] to perform the music recommendation experiments.

 More details about the dataset and its contents can be found at http://dbis-nowplaying.uibk.ac.at/

+## Environment
+Python 3.5

-Dependencies
+## Dependencies
 numpy
 sklearn
 pyfm
 pandas
 math
 time

-Code
+## Code

-Usage
+## Usage

+How to run
+'''
+python3.5 fm.py
+'''